 The ITT Industries, Inc. Special Senior Executive Severance Pay Plan provides severance benefits for covered executives whose employment is terminated by the Company other than for cause, or where the covered executive terminates his or her employment for good reason within two years after the occurrence of an acceleration event as defined in the Change of Control Arrangements described below (including a termination due to death or disability during the two-year period if the covered executive had grounds to resign with good reason) and for covered executives who are terminated in contemplation of an acceleration event that ultimately occurs.
 The plan provides two levels of benefits for covered executives, based on their position within the Company.
-If an executive was terminated within two years of an acceleration event or in contemplation of an acceleration event that ultimately occurs or the covered executive terminates his or her employment for good reason within two years of an acceleration event, he or she would be entitled to
+If an executive was terminated within two years of an acceleration event or in contemplation of an acceleration event that ultimately occurs or the covered executive terminates his or her employment for good reason within two years of an acceleration event, he or she would be entitled to:

-• any accrued but unpaid base salary, bonus, unreimbursed expenses and employee benefits, including vacation;

-- two or three times the highest annual base salary rate during the three years immediately preceding termination and two or three times the highest annual bonus paid or awarded in the three years preceding an acceleration event or termination; - continuation of health and life insurance benefits and certain perquisites at the same levels for two or three years; - a lump sum payment equal to the difference between the total lump sum value of his or her pension benefit under the Company's pension plans, or any successor pension plans (provided such plans are no less favorable to the executive than the Company pension plans), and the total lump sum value of his or her pension benefit under the pension plans after crediting an additional two or three years of age and eligibility and benefit service using the highest annual base salary rate and bonus for purposes of determining final average compensation under the pension plans; - credit for an additional two or three years of age and two or three years of eligibility service under the retiree health and retiree life insurance benefits; - a lump sum payment equal to two or three times the highest annual base salary rate during the three years preceding termination or an acceleration event times the highest percentage rate of the Company's contributions to the ITT Industries Investment and Savings Plan for Salaried Employees and the Excess Savings Plan not to exceed 35%; and - tax gross-up for excise taxes imposed on the covered employee.
+- any accrued but unpaid base salary, bonus, unreimbursed expenses and employee benefits, including vacation; - two or three times the highest annual base salary rate during the three years immediately preceding termination and two or three times the highest annual bonus paid or awarded in the three years preceding an acceleration event or termination; - continuation of health and life insurance benefits and certain perquisites at the same levels for two or three years; - a lump sum payment equal to the difference between the total lump sum value of his or her pension benefit under the Company's pension plans, or any successor pension plans (provided such plans are no less favorable to the executive than the Company pension plans), and the total lump sum value of his or her pension benefit under the pension plans after crediting an additional two or three years of age and eligibility and benefit service using the highest annual base salary rate and bonus for purposes of determining final average compensation under the pension plans; - credit for an additional two or three years of age and two or three years of eligibility service under the retiree health and retiree life insurance benefits; - a lump sum payment equal to two or three times the highest annual base salary rate during the three years preceding termination or an acceleration event times the highest percentage rate of the Company's contributions to the ITT Industries Investment and Savings Plan for Salaried Employees and the Excess Savings Plan not to exceed 35%; and - tax gross-up for excise taxes imposed on the covered employee.

 Messrs.
-Driesse, Williams, Ayers and Maffeo are covered at the highest level of benefits.
+Driesse and Maffeo are covered at the highest level of benefits.
+Mr. Gaffney participates at the next level.
 Mr. Loranger does not participate in this plan.
-Mr. Loranger's entitlement to severance pay and benefits upon a termination from ITT Industries during the two-year period following a change in control is set forth in his employment agreement described on pages 36 to 38.
+Mr. Loranger's entitlement to severance pay and benefits upon a termination from ITT Industries during the two-year period following a change in control is set forth in his employment agreement described on pages 41 to 43.
+Mr. Minnich is covered under the highest level of benefits but for purposes of this plan certain severance pay and benefits are as set forth in his employment agreement described on pages 43 to 45.